 Unusual Options Activity Insight: Uber Technologies

-Uber Technologies (NYSE:UBER) shares experienced unusual options activity on Friday.
-The stock price moved up to $49.06 following the option alert.
+Shares of Uber Technologies (NYSE:UBER) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved down to $47.59.

 - Option Type: SWEEP